6 mins. read

 World Cancer Research Fund

-In other words, limiting the amount of alcohol you drink can reduce your risk of breast cancer.
+In other words, limiting the amount of alcohol you drink can help reduce your risk of breast cancer.

 What other factors increase breast cancer risk?